Hindustani language: Names

 During the British Raj, the term Hindustani was used by British officials.
-In 1796, John Borthwick Gilchrist published a "A Grammar of the Hindoostanee Language".
+In 1796, John Borthwick Gilchrist published "A Grammar of the Hindoostanee Language".
 Upon partition, India and Pakistan established national standards that they called Hindi and Urdu, respectively, and attempted to make distinct, with the result that Hindustani commonly, but mistakenly, came to be seen as a "mixture" of Hindi and Urdu.

 Grierson, in his highly influential Linguistic Survey of India, proposed that the names Hindustani, Urdu, and Hindi be separated in use for different varieties of the Hindustani language, rather than as the overlapping synonyms they frequently were: